Sayyed Bozorg Mahmoody: Early life

-Mahmoody was born to a prominent family in Shustar.
-Mahmoody's father, a doctor, died when Mahmoody was a toddler, and he had little to no memories of him.
+Mahmoody was born to a prominent family in Shushtar.
+Mahmoody's father, a doctor, died when Mahmoody was a toddler, and he had few memories of him.
 His mother, also a doctor, died when he was eight years old, and he was raised by his older sister.

 Mahmoody left Iran at the age of 18 to study English in London.
 He moved to the United States in 1961, where he became a university mathematics professor and an engineer.
 He worked for NASA during the 1960s, then went to medical school and became an anesthesiologist.

 Marriage and fatherhood

 Mahmoody met Betty Lover in 1974.
 They dated for three years and Betty referred to him by the nickname, "Moody".
 After officially becoming a licensed anesthesiologist based in the U.S., Moody married Betty in Houston in 1977.
 Moody claimed Betty proposed to him, converted to Islam and took a lively interest in Persian culture.
 They resided in Texas.
 "He was so affectionate and considerate.
 He would send me flowers, books, music boxes, with beautiful inscriptions."

 Their daughter, Mahtob, which means "moonlight" in Persian, was born in 1979.
 It was Moody who named her that, after he looked at a full moon.
 The Mahmoodys later moved to Michigan.